The Life of William (Billy) Avery Bishop - Exhibition

-From his early days growing up in Owen Sound to his later years as a military hero, this continuing exhibit provides a complete overview of Bishop's life and legacy.
-Along with numerous photographs and artefacts from his life, the exhibit includes highlights of the numerous achievements Billy achieved during his life.
+From his early days growing up in Owen Sound to his later years as a military hero, this permanent exhibit provides a complete overview of Bishop's life and legacy.
+Along with numerous photographs and artefacts, the exhibit includes highlights of the numerous achievements Billy achieved during his life.

-In the Second World War, Billy Bishop helped bring world recognition to Canada's air force and the British Commonwealth Air Training Plan which became the model for other countries.
+In the Second World War, Billy Bishop helped bring world recognition to Canada's air force and the British Commonwealth Air Training Plan which became a model used by other countries.

 We honour Billy Bishop for his heroic service in the cause of freedom, and for his contributions to the orderly development of the aerial highways.
 Quentin Reynolds wrote, "Bishop is an intelligent, cultured gentleman, an extraordinary host and one of the keenest businessmen in Canada".

-This Photo was Taken from Library Archives Canada , Item Number 3191558
+This photo courtesy of Library Archives Canada , Item Number 3191558

 The Victoria Cross Flight

-The Victoria Cross is given in recognition of most exceptional bravery displayed in the presence of the enemy and it was for his dawn attack on a German aerodrome on June 2, 1917 that William Avery "Billy" Bishop was awarded this prestigious medal.
-The Billy Bishop Heritage commissioned Robert Bradford to captured Billy's early morning encounter in a commemorative aviation painting which he titled 'Dawn Attack'.
+The Victoria Cross is given in recognition of exceptional bravery displayed in the presence of the enemy.
+Bishop received this award this prestigious medal for his dawn attack on a German aerodrome on June 2, 1917.
+Billy Bishop Heritage commissioned Robert Bradford to depict Billy's early morning encounter in a commemorative aviation painting which he titled 'Dawn Attack'.

 You can view this beautiful and bold painting at the Museum.
 Numbered lithographs and prints of 'Dawn Attack' are available in the Museum gift shop.